kitodo/kitodo-presentation/Documentation/User/Index.rst

        script may check the return value of the CLI job.
 This is always 0 on success and 1 on failure.
    :Example:

+ - :Option:
+       ``-v|--verbose``
+   :Required:
+       no
+   :Description:
+       Show each processed documents uid and location with timestamp and amount of processed/all documents.
+   :Example: